In the query environment the public can inquire statistics about property transactions.

 Time period options

-Any time periods of interest can be selected by last month, current year and last year.
+Any time periods of interest can be selected from free time period or by last month, current year and last year.
 It is also possible to select several time periods.
-Year/quarter should be selected from the list.
-To obmit quarters, select only years.
+Year/quarter/month should be selected from the list.
+To obmit quarters or months, select only years.

 Reports will be displayed in the same browser window.
 The name of the selected report will be displayed as the title of report.
 Location and time period will be shown as subtitles.
 Subtitles include also additional selected options (only purchase-sale in general statistics or cut percentage in price statistics).